 When is a domestic partner treated like a spouse?

 If one of your employees gets married, their spouse is entitled to some tax-free benefits offered by your company; health insurance is the primary one.
 If, however, that same employee is in a domestic partnership, no such luck… with one exception.
 If the domestic partner can also be claimed as a tax dependent on the employee’s income taxes, they’re treated like a spouse.
-To qualify as a dependent, the domestic partner must live with the employee full-time, have gross income of $4,150 or less, and receive more than half of their total financial support from the employee.
+To qualify as a dependent, the domestic partner must live with the employee full-time, have gross income of $4,300 or less (for 2020), and receive more than half of their total financial support from the employee.

 What is imputed income?

 If you determine that domestic partners don’t qualify as a dependent and they receive health benefits, the contribution you make toward any premium is counted as a type of employee income called imputed income.
 That can come as quite a shock to employees who might incorrectly believe that a legal domestic partner’s coverage is the same as a married couples.